Salem, West Virginia: Education

-Salem University is a private university in the city, founded in 1888 by Seventh Day Baptists.
+Salem University is a private university in the city, founded in 1888 by Seventh Day Baptists, under the name of Salem College.
+Since then, it has undergone numerous name changes including Salem-Teikyo University, Salem International University, and now Salem University.
 The Salem College Administration Building was completed in 1910 and listed on the National Register of Historic Places in 1989.